John of Shanghai and San Francisco: Shanghai

 In 1934, he was ordained a bishop of the Russian Orthodox Church Outside Russia by Metropolitan Anthony and assigned to the diocese of Shanghai.
 In Shanghai, John found the uncompleted Saint Nicholas' Church and an Orthodox community deeply divided along ethnic lines.
 He became involved in local charitable institutions and later founded an orphanage and home for children of the destitute.

 He worked to restore church unity and establish ties with local Orthodox Serbs and Greeks.
 Miracles reportedly began to be attributed to his prayers.

 As a public figure, it was impossible for him to completely hide his ascetic way of life.
 During the Japanese occupation, he routinely ignored the curfew in pursuit of his pastoral work.

 Being the only Russian hierarch in China who refused to submit to the authority of the Soviet-dominated Russian Orthodox Church, under Patriarch Alexy I of Moscow, he was elevated in 1946 to archbishop of China by the Holy Synod of the Russian Orthodox Church Outside Russia.

 When the Communists took power in China in 1949, the Russian enclave was forced to leave, first to a refugee camp on the island of Tubabao in the Philippines, and then to Australia and the United States.
 Maximovitch traveled to Washington, D.C., in order to ensure that his followers would be allowed to enter the US under refugee status.
+Following this, a bill, H.R.
+4567, was signed by President Truman on June 16, 1950, which included a provision to allow 4,000 Europeans in the Far East to become refugees in the United States.